kc3/Springboard/capstone_1/docs/ProjectProposal.rst

 constructing parse trees of the text and using compositionality functions trained over known examples, which is what mostly the bulk of this project is about.
-The sarcastic comments and the sentences with no opinions will be not be specially handled.
+The sarcastic comments and the sentences with no opinions will be not be treated differently than regular sentences.
+We expect the tensor model to classify the cases with no sentiment words correctly as negative or neutral respectively.

 Methodology
 ^^^^^^^^^^^

-The goal of the project is to build a sentiment classification system using deep learning, namely Recursive Tensor Neural Network (RNTN).
+The goal of the project is to build a sentiment classification system using deep learning, namely Recursive Neural Tensor Network (RNTN).
 This method uses tensors to remove dependency on the vocabulary and captures different types of associations in the RNN.